Statue of Dirk Nowitzki: Design

-The statue is made of white bronze, which is unusual for sports statues.
-Nowitzki is represented wearing the shoes and uniform he wore en route to leading the Mavericks to the 2011 NBA championship, the franchise's lone title.
+The 23 ft statue is made of white bronze, which is unusual for sports statues.
+Amrany nicknamed it "The Fadeaway".
+Nowitzki is represented wearing the shoes and uniform he wore en route to leading the Mavericks to a 2011 NBA Finals victory, the team's only championship.
 A prototype revealed at Nowitzki's January 2022 jersey retirement had three interconnected balls showing the shooting trajectory, though this feature was met with sharp criticism (particularly on Twitter) and later scrapped; the final version only has one ball.
 According to SMU physics professor Fredrick Olness, the statue is able to stay in place despite its lopsided and unbalanced appearance because the center of mass is at the base.

 Unveiling and display

 The 20-minute unveiling ceremony occurred prior to a Mavericks game against the Los Angeles Lakers on December 25, 2022; Nowitzki and his 7-year-old son shifted a lever to cause the large canvas to lift, revealing the statue.
 Nowitzki's parents and sister were also at the ceremony, having traveled from their homeland Germany to be in attendance.
 It is located in front of the American Airlines Center in the PNC Plaza.
 At nighttime, the statue is sometimes lit up in the Mavericks deep blue color.
 According to The Sporting News, Nowitzki's one-legged fadeaway shot immortalized on the statue is considered to be "one of the most iconic signature shots that the NBA has ever seen."